 3 || PEEL STICKERS AND TRACE THE PRE-WRITING LINES

 Peeling stickers is a great way to promote pincer grasp which is needed for future pencil grasp and hand strengthening.
 Plus, what child can't resist stickers?
 In the picture below I'm having my 5-year-old work on a vertical surface (the side of our refrigerator) for some added core and shoulder strengthening.
-We are using the large I Can Do Fun Activities floor pad from Fundanoodle for this.

 4 || USE WOOD STICKS ONTOP OF PRE-WRITING LINES

 You can use large craft sticks for this and use them to trace any type of straight pre-writing line worksheets.